How To Buy A Cottage Or Cabin In 2021: A Step-By-Step Guide

 Your Plans For The Space

-Once you’ve decided a second home will be your personal retreat spot, it’s important to determine what you need from the actual house.
+Once you’ve decided a cottage or cabin will be your personal retreat spot, it’s important to determine what you need from the actual house.
+Think about:

 If you know what your vision for the home is, you can find a space that works for you.